venkat299/indic-tokenizer/README.md

 ## Tutorial

-A jupyter notebook [tutorial](/tutorial.ipynb) is also available to build a tokenizer model followed by loading and using for tokenization of Tamil texts.
+A Jupyter notebook tutorial [tutorial](/tutorial.ipynb) is also available to build a tokenizer model, followed by loading and using it for tokenizing Tamil and Malayalam texts.

 ## Supported Languages